kjv2945/IGRFupdate/README.md

 ### The code is divided into 3 main functions:
 * Opening and viewing the HDF5 database
-* Opening and viewing the txt files of the IGRF coeffients
+* Opening and viewing the txt files of the IGRF coefficients
 * Editing the database
-### <b> open_hdf5 : </b>
+### <b> open_hdf5: </b>
-### This function employs a with statment.
+### This function employs a with statement.
 This is a cleaner way of writing code where each line indented under the statement knows to call on the file stated
 ``` python
 with h5py.File("igrfDB.h5", mode="r") as h5file:
 ```